canonical/juju-verify/docs/verifiers/ceph-osd.rst

  - ``kb_avail`` - total available (free) space size
  - ``children`` - list of child node IDs

-To properly determine if the unit can be shutdown/restart it's a comparison of free space on the parent node with the size of the used space on the node.
+To properly determine if the unit can be shutdown/rebooted it's a comparison of free space on the parent node with the size of the used space on the node.
 Let's show this using the previous example of ``show-disk-free`` action output:

-  - verify that the ``juju-1234-ceph-0`` unit can be shutdown/restart
+  - verify that the ``juju-1234-ceph-0`` unit can be shutdown/rebooted
   - the unit uses a total of 1066880 kb space
-  - parent with ID -1, who has the unit among his children, has 1505664 kb free space
+  - parent with ID -1, which has the unit among its children, has 1505664 kb free space
-  - it's safe to shutdown/restart the unit, because data from it could be transferred to another unit (1505664 > 1066880)
+  - it's safe to shutdown/rebooted the unit, because data from it could be transferred to another unit (1505664 > 1066880)

 .. image:: ../img/check_availability_zone.svg